Upgrade Business Internet in Canada: A Comprehensive Guide

 Option 2 (SD-WAN approach):

-For less than half the cost of dedicated fiber, you get redundancy, better aggregate bandwidth, and protection against outages.
-Not a bad trade-off.
+For less than half the cost of dedicated fibre, you get redundancy, better aggregate bandwidth, and protection against outages.
+The key is true path diversity, not just two services that fail at the same pole, node, or construction cut.
+See our guide to internet diversity vs redundancy before designing a backup setup.

 Quick Comparison: All Your Options